Systemorph/MeshWeaver/modules/Northwind/MeshWeaver.Northwind.ViewModel/Markdown/AnnualReport/SalesOverview.md

-# Analytical Report on Annual Financial Performance of Product Categories 2023
+# Financial Report Comparing Sales by Category of Products in 2022 and 2023
 <style>
     .sales-by-category-comparison-chart {
         float: right;